hikerpig/pintora/README.md

 ### Diagram types

 - Sequence Diagram
-- Entity Diagram
+- Entity Relationship Diagram
 - Component Diagram

-Check the online [documentation and demo](http://pintorajs.vercel.app/) for more details.
+Check the online [documentation and demo](http://pintorajs.vercel.app/docs/intro/) for more details.

 🚧 This project is currently under active development, if you have good thoughts or feature requests, please feel free to [start a new discussion](https://github.com/hikerpig/pintora/discussions).